parvanitis/hood/README.md

 hood
 ====

-A simple app for anonymous messages
+A simple app for anonymous messages (test)